• Skip to main content

 dutch baby german pancake recipe

-Dutch Baby or German Pancake is a great way to make a fuss-free baked breakfast topped with apples, cinnamon sugar and served with honeyed labneh.
+Apple Dutch Baby is a great way to make a fuss-free baked breakfast topped with cinnamon sugar and served with honey labneh.

 Author: Famidha Ashraf